aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 = Introduction

+// Edsger Dijkstra (1930-2002) was a notable computer scientist, advocate of structured programming and famous for (among the other things): the Dijkstra shortest path algorithm, the Banker's algorithm and the concept of semaphore in multi-threaded computing.

+// Dijkstra wrote a short piece in 1978 lambasting what he called "natural language programming".

 // Old quote by Dijkstra.
 == What is naturalistic programming?
 == The End of Programming (by Matt Welsh)